Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-\end{enumerate} For a lucid exposition, we will at first assume $g(q,p) = g(q)$ and $H(q,p)=\frac{1}{2}p^TM^{-1}p+V(q)$.
-Consider the discrete right Hamiltonian given by approximating $\bar{q}_1$ with a first-order Taylor method about $\bar{q}_0$, approximating $\bar{p}_0$ with a zeroth-order Taylor expansion about $\bar{p}_0$, and using the rectangular quadrature rule about the initial point, which yields
+We will now demonstrate the approach using Hamiltonian Taylor variational integrators, presented in Section \ref{HTVISection}, on Kepler's planar 2-Body Problem.
+For a lucid exposition, we will at first assume that $g(q,p) = g(q)$ and $H(q,p)=\frac{1}{2}p^\top M^{-1}p+V(q)$.
+Consider the discrete right Hamiltonian given by approximating $\bar{q}_1$ with a first-order Taylor method about $\bar{q}_0$, approximating $\bar{p}_0$ with a zeroth-order Taylor expansion about $\bar{p}_0$, and using the rectangular quadrature rule about the initial point:

-The corresponding variational integrator is given by,
+The corresponding variational integrator is given by